B-UMMI/LMAS.js/README.md

 This project is licensed under the [GPLv3 license](https://github.com/cimendes/LMAS/blob/main/LICENSE).

-If you use LMAS please city [LMAS](https://github.com/cimendes/LMAS) repository.
+If you use LMAS please cite [LMAS](https://github.com/cimendes/LMAS) repository.